 There are various ways to correct presbyopia.
 The traditional forms of correction, spectacles and monovision or multifocal contact lenses (or a combination of contact lenses and spectacles) are still the main ways of correcting this condition.
 Advanced technology has widened our options to now include orthokeratology ( the overnight wearing of rigid contact lenses) as an effective alternative.
-All forms of correction have their advantages and disadvantages, which our optometrist at Vision Excellence at Castle Hill will discuss with you after carefully measuring your distance and near refractive errors.
+All forms of correction have their advantages and disadvantages, which our optometrist at Vision Excellence in the Hills District will discuss with you after carefully measuring your distance and near refractive errors.

 Presbyopia is a totally normal part of the aging process of the human eye.
-Cataract formation is the other change in the crystalline lens, but unlike presbyopia is an abnormal change and is classified as an eye disease.
+Cataract formation is another change in the crystalline lens, but unlike presbyopia it is an abnormal change and is classified as an eye disease.